Prompt Engineering Tools Comparison: 10 Tools Tested With Real Prompts

 OpenAI PlaygroundInteractive6.3Parameter tuningNo structureAPI costs

-*Evaluation tools do not produce improved prompts — they evaluate existing ones.
-Cannot be scored on the same rubric.
+*Evaluation tools do not create better prompts.
+They measure prompts you already have.
+So they cannot be scored the same way.

 x(t) = Σ x(nT) · sinc((t - nT) / T)